neilramaswamy/structured-streaming/docs/guides/io/sources.md

 ### Rate source per micro-batch

 The name for the rate source per micro-batch format is `rate-micro-batch`.
 Each output row contains a timestamp and value, where timestamp is a `timestamp` data type containing the time of message dispatch, and value is of `long` data type containing the message count, starting from 0 as the first row.
 For example, batch 0 produces values 0~999 and batch 1 produces values 1000~1999, and so on.
-Every record produced has a different message count value and a different generated time stamp, even across partitions
+Every record produced has a different message count value and a different generated time stamp, even across partitions.

 ??? info "Supported Options"
     | Option Name             | Information                                                                                        | Default         | Required?   |